CrossEye/TW5-SuppNotesDemo/post/index.md

 ### Rename module ###

 There is an outstanding problem without an obvious solution.
-Our notes are indexed by their *titles*.
+Our Notes are indexed by their *titles*.
 That's fine, as titles are unique across a wiki.
 But we are allowed to *rename* them.
 What happens then?
-As of now, they are simply orphaned.
+As of now, these Notes are simply orphaned.
 If we change "Quick Start" to "Rapid Start", our tiddler will lose connection to the note(s) we've created for it.
-And if later, if we create a new tiddler with the title "Quick Start", it will inherit the notes we meant for the older one.
+And if later, if we create a new tiddler with the title "Quick Start", it will inherit the Notes we meant for the older one.

 There is no obvious wikitext solution to this.
 And the somewhat obvious JavaScript solutions [also didn't work][rt].
-But that discussion lead to one JavaScript alternative.
-It involves a JS module (`$:/supp-info/notes/modules/startup/rename`) with `module-type` of `startup`, and it uses the [hooks mechanism][hm] to connect everything together:
+But that discussion lead to a working JavaScript alternative.
+It involves a JS module (`$:/supp-info/notes/modules/startup/rename`) with `module-type` of `startup`, and it uses the [hooks mechanism][hm] to connect everything together.

+As suggested in Step 5, there are likely readers entirely uninterested in the inner workings of a JavaScript module.
+It's fine to skip this, and we'll see you in the `View Template` section below.

 #### Code ####